 In addition, we set prices for our insurance and certain annuity products based upon expected claims and payment patterns, using assumptions for, among other factors, morbidity rates and mortality rates of our policyholders and contract holders.
 The long-term profitability of these products depends upon how our actual experience compares with our pricing assumptions.
 For example, if morbidity rates are higher or mortality rates vary from our pricing assumptions, we could be required to make greater payments than we had projected.
 Our largest exposure to mortality risk is in our Individual Life segment.
 Mortality also affects results in our Income Annuities segment, as we may pay more or less benefits than expected.
 Mortality experience is volatile and can fluctuate significantly from period to period.
-Our largest exposure to morbidity risk is in our medical stop-loss product.
-We attempt to mitigate our exposure to mortality and morbidity risk through the use of reinsurance.
+Our largest exposure to morbidity risk through the use of reinsurance.